Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Fix new UIChooseUnits breaking line text when using extended personnel info.

-make tile targeting leak onto lowerZ floor tiles as long as they're within XY plane

 TODO: What happens if you select reinforcements, then request evac? skyranger is here, it should be able to both evac and drop reinforcements.
 Oh right, you shoudl be able to drop reinforcements once skyraner arrives. this needs to be tested.

 Make DD Select unavailable if there are no soldiers in Skyranger and there's an evac zone

-Check if evac zone is actually removed with Request Evac mod
+Check if evac zone is actually removed with Request Evac mod --> it does not.

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.